Finding The Travel Backpack We Call Home

 Looking at a traditional backpacker’s backpack, these are the benefits we loved about them:

-- Hydration pack included or comes with designated area
+Hydration pouch included or designated hydration pouch area

-And of course there are usually drawbacks to a traditional backpacker’s backpack:
+And of course there are also drawbacks to a traditional backpacker’s backpack:

-- Zippers are designed for opening comfortably instead of locking
+Zippers are usually designed for opening comfortably instead of locking

-Our New Home, Errr We Mean Backpack Is...
+Our New Home, Errr We Mean Travel Backpack Is...

 Osprey Manta AG 36

-Here are the main reasons we are lovin' this bag:
+Here are the main reasons we’re lovin' this bag:

-- Comes with a hydration pack, we ultimately decided to forgo the hydration pack to save about a half a pound.
+Comes with a hydration pouch.
+(Sergio here!
+We ultimately decided to forgo carrying the hydration pouch to save about half a pound each!)

-- Fits carry on dimension requirements for the strictest/budget airlines.
+Fits airline carry on dimension requirements for the strictest/budget airlines.